jonjamz/blaze-forms/README.md

-**Note: While this project works fine, it is no longer being actively maintained.
+**Note: While this project is generally in working order, it is no longer being actively maintained.
 If you would like to maintain this project, please create an issue.**

 About
 -----